elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex.md

 1. For general use of the [individual tools](/apps/), refer to the each app's upstream site
 2. For specific support re your ElfHosted configuration / account, see the [ElfHosted support options](/get-help)

 --8<-- "common-links.md"

+[^1]: If the YouTube link fails, an alternate copy of the video is available [here](https://video.elfhosted.com/w/5LvkPmHYxBnt8s72mt8Yey) :thumbsup: